ColOfAbRiX/figlet4s/figlet4s-microsite/docs/docs/setup.md

 ---
 # Setup

-Figet4s requires at least Java 8 and supports Scala versions 2.13 and 2.12.
+Figlet4s requires at least Java 8 and supports Scala 3 and 2.13.

 ## SBT